curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 Its value does not outweigh its infringements on the Great Filters.
 What does that make it?
 Unworthy.
 Suboptimal.
 It can continue existing, but it will not grow and become celebrated.

 And that's all folks.
 Thanks for joining me on that adventure.
 Such a solid one.

+---

+Cities...
+There are so many wonderful cities in the world.
+I would enjoy visiting and living in so many of them.
+What's your favourite city?...
+I'm seeing a lot of megacities, some holiday destinations, a couple hometowns, different regions of the world...
+Looks like we all have different taste in cities.

+See, it fascinates me - the relationship we have with cities.
+Some people stay in one city their whole life.
+Some people move every couple years from one city to the next.
+Some people mainly stick with one city and flirt with other cities, maybe they slip out for a fun week trip.
+Some people even live in multiple cities at the same time - wow, imagine how much work that would take to maintain that lifestyle.

+[try alternative with christian married person. make the joke that they sound like their values are to cheat]

+And as you get older, your preferences change.
+I'm just guessing, but you're probably not going to want to change up your city when you're older.
+And younger people, hilarious, have no idea what they're doing.
+Can you imagine - sometimes they say things like,

+"I'm in love with that city.
+I want to be there forever."

+Like, are you sure, kid?
+There's still lots of life left to live.
+There are other great cities to learn from too.

+"No, I can tell.
+This is totally *the one*."

+"Ok, which city?
+Can you tell me about it?"

+"London.
+I love how much there is going on.
+The art, the hustle."

+"Ohhh.
+Well.
+It's certainly a fun city, but do you really see yourself growing old there?
+When you get a bit older, you might find it to be a bit... much.
+The living expenses are also a bit... high-maintenance for where you're at.
+Well, I'll hold onto your inheritance until after you figure out your middle life, so you don't spend it all there."

+It's kinda strange, right?
+It makes you wonder how we're conditioning our children.
+Like, society expects us to commit to one city, but at the same time encourages us to try out all these cities.
+And you see the advertisements everywhere too, like, "Only in Dubai".
+Like, which is it, right?

+I think if I were a city, I'd be Toronto - inclusive, worldly, and growing.
+If you're going to be there for just one day, the CN Tower is quite impressive, but living there is better than tourism.
+Who here would like to visit Toronto?

+Haha, ok, looks like you got the joke.
+Oh wait, what?
+You thought I was talking about sex and human relationships?
+You really thought I was giving a social commentary about romantic relationships?
+Guys, get your head out of the gutter.
+I'm disappointed in you.
+When have I ever talked about that?
+All I talk about is religion.
+Seriously.
+I'm talking about religions.
+I am Toronto.
+I represent The Minimum Viable Purpose.
+Visiting Toronto is like believing in The Minimum Viable Purpose.
+Did no one really get that?

+Well, I guess it makes sense.
+Relationships have similar properties, no matter what they're connecting, so the different genres of relationships are going to have commonalities.
+Individual people probably even treat all their genres of relationships the same.
+Whether it's the relationship between an individual and... another person, a city, a religion.
+It's all kind of the same.